V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 Use mvsqlite in STRICT sql mode.

+Use the SQLite generated columns option STORED to optimize for reading and VIRTUAL to optimize for writing.

 Create ECS style mvsqlite database for streaming and events (movement, health, avatar path and others).

 For movement update the table once and only once per frame.